si3nloong/sqlike/README.md

         if err != nil {
             panic(err)
         }
-        cursor.All(&users) // map into the struct of slice }
+        result.All(&users) // map into the struct of slice }

     // Update one record with all fields of struct